Apache Airflow® Quickstart - Generative AI

 - Orchestrate a generative AI pipeline.

-- Compute vector embeddings of words using Python's
+- Compute vector embeddings of words.

-library. - Compare the embeddings of a word of interest to a list of words to find the semantically closest match.
+- Compare the embeddings of a word of interest to a list of words to find the semantically closest match.

 This project uses DuckDB, an in-memory database, for running dbt transformations.
 Although this type of database is great for learning Airflow, your data is not guaranteed to persist between executions!